jblindsay/whitebox-tools/readme.txt

   continuously in a downstream direction.
 This last issue was causing problems with applications involving stream network extraction.
 This change does not affect the 'cells' nor 'catchment area' outputs of the tool.
+- Fixed a bug with the GeoTIFF NoData tag.
+- Fixed a bug with the SetNodataValue tool.

 Version 0.12.0 (22-11-2018)